Dead Space (2008 video game): Release

 Dead Space was announced in September 2007.
 Dead Space formed part of a strategy formed under Electronic Arts's new management to push new original intellectual properties over their previous licensed properties.
 The website went live in March 2008, featuring screenshots from the game, an animated trailer, a developer blog, and a dedicated forum.
 The game received a large amount of marketing support from Electronic Arts.
 Initially, Dead Space Community Manager Andrew Green stated that Germany, China and Japan banned the game.
 However, it was confirmed that this was a marketing ploy and that Dead Space was not banned in any country.

 In North America, the PlayStation 3 and Xbox 360 versions of Dead Space released on October 13, 2008, with the PC version releasing on October 20.
 All versions released in Australia on October 23, and in Europe on October 24.
-The PC version was one of the Electronic Arts releases protected by the controversial digital rights management product SecuROM.
+The PC version was one of the Electronic Arts releases protected by the controversial digital rights management (DRM) system SecuROM.
 Electronic Arts released an Ultra Limited Edition of the game limited to 1,000 copies.
 The package includes the game, Dead Space: Downfall, a bonus content DVD, the Dead Space art book, a lithograph and the Dead Space comic.
 The people who bought the game within the first two weeks of its release could download the exclusive suits for free: the Obsidian Suit for the PlayStation 3 version and the Elite Suit for the Xbox 360 version.
 After release, additional gameplay perks in the form of suits and weapons were released as paid downloadable content.